thoughtbot/ios-on-rails/book/rails/creating_a_patch_request.md

        expected: "New name" got: "Old name"

-See how handy the semantic variable naming in our test is?
+See how handy the semantic variable naming is in our test?

 Our route, controller method, and view template are in place.
 All that's left is to add logic to our `update` method that actually updates our `event`: